Chapter 8 Making maps with R

 borders (demonstrated above),

-This ‘layering’ is illustrated in the right panel of Figure 9.1, which shows the result of adding a border on top of the fill layer.
+This layering is illustrated in the right panel of Figure 8.1, the result of adding a border on top of the fill layer.

-qtm()is a handy function for quickly creating tmap maps (hence the snappy name).
+qtm()is a handy function to create quick thematic maps (hence the snappy name).
 It is concise and provides a good default visualization in many cases:

 qtm(nz), for example, is equivalent to